justinIs/nuxt-background-removal/__documentation__/blogPost.md

 also was able to successfully render our canvas publisher in a background tab and not have the rendering process throttled by the browser.

-This solution works quite nicely on higher end devices.
+Higher end devices may be able to run this smoothly.
 Testing this on an i7 2019 Macbook Pro with 32GB of RAM ran ok for higher quality video with high accuracy settings on the BodyPix model.
-However this may not be as good for many users today.
-Lower requirement configurations may be required along with some way to detect the specs of the user's harware.
+However this may not be as good for medium to lower end devices many users have today.
+Lower requirement configurations may be required along with some way to detect the specs of the user's harware, and choose and set the model appropriately.

 You can see the full POC code [here](https://github.com/justinIs/nuxt-background-removal)